Introduction / History

 What are Their Beliefs?

 The people of Saint Lucia are predominately Roman Catholic with 68% of residents claiming affiliation.
 Twenty three percent are affiliated with Protestant denominations and the remainder is of a variety of different faiths or of no specific faith.
-It is also likely that hybridization of faiths has occurred over the years where aspects of several faiths may combine and even include elements of superstition and voodoo.
+It is also likely that hybridization of faiths has occurred over the years where aspects of several faiths may combine and even include elements of folk beliefs and voodoo.
 While this is not necessarily true in all cases, this type of hybridization does show up occasionally in the islands.

 Despite a rather strong representation of religious practices, this nation, like the rest of the world, is susceptible to being led astray by false teaching.
 Television, radio, internet, and church programs cannot be assumed Biblical.
 In fact, some things being done in the name of Evangelical Christianity is questionable when compared to scripture.